Please feel free to comment on my review.

 William Hartnell delivers a superb performance as the Doctor.
 This is in his earlier travels with Ian, Barbara and Susan.
 He’s more serious at this stage and becomes very angry with the Sensorites, causing them pain with the sound of his voice.
 I sometimes got scared when the Doctor was angry.

 I enjoyed the Doctor’s scenes where he was wearing his glasses and become very ‘professor’-like in his role.
 He works hard to find the antidote to this disease in the water which is somehow killing Ian after he drank the water.
 I like how the Doctor’s moralistic views stand out in this ‘Doctor Who’ tale.

 Carole Ann Ford stands out very well as Susan in this ‘Doctor Who’ adventure.
 Susan becomes interesting as a character in this story.
 Here Peter R. Newman writes well for Susan and makes her more alien and unusual.
 Susan has telepathic skills, which she uses to hear the Sensorites speaking.

-I found the scenes tense between Susan and the Doctor, when she volunteers to go down to the Sense-Sphere with the Sensorites and her grandfather forbids it.
+I found the scenes between Susan and the Doctor tense, especially when she volunteers to go down to the Sense-Sphere with the Sensorites and her grandfather forbids it.
 The Doctor is angry with Susan, but she’s trying to grow up when he’s belittling her.
 It’s an interesting development in their relationship.